rutikwankhade/Devblogs-hashnode/ckcva0qvp00lj7os1gczwd80k.md

 ```
 NPM does not have a GUI.
 Every package has to be installed via npm command.
 ### 📌 starting up a server
-If you are using some framework or library or creating something with frontend as well as backend, You will need command line to start a server.
+If you are using some framework or library or creating something with frontend as well as backend, You will need a command line to start a server.
 For example, while using create-react-app we need to do

 ```